codelings-net/codelings/README.md

 # Codelings

-"Digital organisms made out of computer code that live in the browser" ... well, eventually!
+"Digital organisms made out of computer code that live in the browser"

 ## Introduction